modernish/modernish/README.md

 noglob` does the right thing.
 But this depends on the shell and should never be used in cross-shell scripts.

+To facilitate cross-shell scripting, it is fine to push and pop shell options that may not exist on the current shell; nonexistent options are considered unset for stack purposes.

 ### The trap stack ###

 `pushtrap` and `poptrap`: traps are now also stack-based, so that each